Context-Aware Aerial Object Detection: Leveraging Inter-Object and Background Relationships: Introduction

 To tackle this challenge, prior works proposed to improve the detection performance from different perspectives, achieving various degrees of success.
 Many efforts have focused on learning more appropriate features by exploiting the geometric properties, e.g., symmetry and rotational invariance, leading to novel architectures and data augmentation techniques \cite{han2021redet, xie2021oriented, yang2019scrdet, yang2021r3det, pu2023adaptive}.
 Others have developed metrics and objectives \cite{yang2021learning, yang2021rethinking, yang2022kfiou} that better capture the nuances of aerial object detection.

 Nevertheless, despite these advancements, most present-day detection models classify and localize objects independently \cite{han2021redet, xie2021oriented, yang2019scrdet}, possibly due to the lack of an effective tool for modeling the co-presence of an arbitrary number of objects in an image.
-In other words, the spatial and semantic relationships among objects are not fully captured, often leading to false detections that overlook contextual dependencies and inter-object dynamics.
+In other words, the spatial and semantic relationships among objects are not fully captured, often leading to false detections that overlook surrounding contextual dependencies and inter-object dynamics.
 As a motivating example, \cref{fig:example} illustrates the challenge of detecting each object instance based solely on its features, without considering these critical relationships.
-Aerial images, in particular, offer a unique setting where objects generally share the same plane, with little occlusion and perspective distortion, and therefore have stable inter-object relationships.
+Aerial images, in particular, offer a unique setting where objects generally share the same plane, with little occlusion and perspective distortion, and therefore have stable inter-object and surrounding context relationships.
+Meanwhile, we posit that knowledge of an object's background context can provide useful information and therefore significantly improve detection.
+For instance, an area that appears as a green field might be presumed a playground; however, if adjacent to an airport, such an assumption would be reconsidered.
+Unfortunately, most datasets lack annotations for background information.
+The semantics of the background are complex and difficult to annotate due to the highly irregular spatial distribution.

-Addressing the aforementioned gap, in this paper, we propose a Transformer-based model on top of two-stage detectors to effectively capture and leverage the inter-object relationships.
+In this paper, we propose a Transformer-based model on top of two-stage detectors to effectively capture and leverage the inter-object relationships and semantic background context.
 Concretely, we organize the Region of Interest (RoI) \cite{girshick2014rich, ren2015faster} feature maps proposed in the first stage and the independent detection results on them into embeddings.
 The embeddings are then fed into a transformer where the features of candidate detections interact and aggregate.
 However, the self-attention module in ordinary Transformers, which computes the pairwise attention weights as dot products of embeddings, does not capture the spatial and geometric relationship directly.
 To overcome this, we design and incorporate additional encodings and attention functions, weighing the mutual influence between objects according to distances.
 The attention functions are adaptive to the scales and densities of the object distribution, which is crucial for the model to generalize across different image scenarios.
-We conduct comprehensive experiments on DOTA-v1.0, DOTA-v1.5 \cite{xia2018dota}, and HRSC2016 \cite{liu2017high} to evaluate the efficacy of our model, achieving \specialtext{an improvement of 1.59, 4.88, and 2.1 mAP over the baseline}.